Up until now I’ve been pretty quiet about it, but on October 1st I celebrated my first year in business. *cue confetti*

-I’m invested in this mission and in the Soul-Connected Squad, because I believe in the power of community.
+I’m invested in this mission and in the #perfectionistproblems community, because I believe in the power of community.
 This year I also want to stay invested in my business goals and the resources I’m creating for you.
 I’m giving myself permission to stop pursuing something if it doesn’t feel right and to don’t do something that doesn’t get my creative juices flowing and make me excited to jump out of bed every day.

 I mentioned one of my favorite tools, Trello, a couple of times in this post.
 I’ve created a Tools & Resources guide with all of the tools, resources, programs, systems, and hacks I use in my life, creativity, and business that help me embrace my perfectly imperfect self and stay on track with my daily routine for purposeful productivity.
 Want to know which tools I use on a daily basis?
-Just click on the button above to download your copy of the Tools & Resource guide.
+Just click on the button below to download your copy of the Tools & Resource guide.

 Hi there!
 I’m Wendy, founder of The Gratefulist and host of the #perfectionistproblems community for recovering perfectionists.
 I’m insanely passionate about helping you let go of your perfectionism.
 Let’s chat about the hard stuff - like dealing with comparison, your inner critic, procrastination & productivity with purpose - so that you can stop caring so much about what other people think and finally take on those dream projects that you've been putting off for so long.